iivanoo/covid-apps-observer/data/data_us/reports/resources/org.intermountainhealthcare.android.connectcare___12.0.19.010_02/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.intermountainhealthcare.android.connectcare 5 reviews"/>
 </p>

+> Provider was knowledgeable and kind.
+And she was very helpful and quick.
+She gave me all the follow up advice and answered my questions.
+She prescribed me a medication that should help me to get better soon.
+Thank you!<br> :date: __2021-05-02 06:08:11__

 > Very useful app!
 Would recommend if you need a quick chat with a specialist!
 Much love to all the male/women doctors helping those in desperate need of medical advice as well as helping cope with there medical issues!!
 It's a must download so people what ever it is that's keeping you from using this app forget about it and download this fantastic app!!!! ❤️<br> :date: __2021-04-26 11:06:07__

 > Quick and easy.
 Great experience.
 Thanks<br> :date: __2021-04-24 19:15:14__